 > Peter Bellamy > Songs > Cells

 Cells is a poem from Rudyard Kipling's book Barrack-Room Ballads.
 Peter Bellamy sang it in 1976 on his third album of songs set to Kipling's poems, Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.
 This track was included in 2002 on the Free Reed anthology This Label Is Not Removable.
-Bellamy commented in the original album's sleeve notes:
+Bellamy noted on the original album:

 That Monday Morning Feeling is vividly described by an inhabitant of the guard-house whose remorse is tempered by the triumph of his treatment of the arresting officers.
 C.B.: Confined to barracks.
 Pack-drill: a rigorous but standard punishment.
 Button-stick: a device on which metal buttons were supported during polishing.
 The traditional song Boston City lent something of itself to the melody.

 Peter Bellamy and Cockerdale's Keith Marsden sang Cells in 1990 on his privately issued cassette Soldiers Three.

 Tundra sang Cells in 1980 on their Greenwich Village album The Kentish Songster.
 They noted:

 Thanks to Martin Winsor for the tune and to Paddy Harris from whom we first head this crackling song.
 It's from Rudyard Kipling's Barrack-Room Ballads and is the sorry tale of a poor squaddie led astray by the evils of drink.
 Every performance of the song evokes those halcyon days when we did a Saturday night pub residency in darkest Chatham.

 Dave Webber sang Cells on the 1995 album of Barrack Room Ballads and other soldier's poems of Rudyard Kipling as set to traditional tunes by Peter Bellamy, The Widow's Uniform.
 He noted: